edgio-docs/edgio-docs/guides/production.md

 ### Uploading Your Certificate

+#### Prerequisites

+ To upload a certificate, you must have the **Admin** role on your team, and your team must be upgraded to {{ PRODUCT_NAME }} Enterprise.

+{{ PRODUCT_NAME }} needs the following to correctly host your certificate:

+- Certificate issued by CA
+- Intermediate certificates (IC) used by CA, including CA's signing certificate
+- Private key that was generated at the time of the CSR.

+#### Uploading the certificate

-To upload your SSL certificate, navigate to the _Settings_ tab on your site:
+To upload your SSL certificate, do the following:

+1. Navigate to the _Settings_ tab on your site:

 ![ssl](/images/production/ssl.png)

-Then scroll down to _SSL Certificate_.
-Note that you need to be in the *Admin* role on your team and your team needs to be upgraded to {{ PRODUCT_NAME }} Enterprise to see this section:
+2. Scroll to *TLS Certificate*.

 ![empty-certificate](/images/production/empty-certificate.png)

-{{ PRODUCT_NAME }} needs three things to correctly host your certificate:

-- Certificate issued by CA
-- Intermediate certificates (IC) used by CA including CA's signing certificate
-- Private key that was generated at the same time with CSR
+3. Toggle *Automatically create an TLS certificate for my custom domains* to the _on_ position.

+4. Copy the certificate, intermediate certificates, and the private key into the corresponding edit boxes.

-The private key part is non-public data and must not be shared with parties other than {{ PRODUCT_NAME }}. {{ PRODUCT_NAME }} stores your private key securely at rest.
-It is never shown in the developer console and only used to provision parts of the infrastructure that are used to terminate TLS connections.
+_Note: The private key is non-public data and must not be shared with parties other than {{ PRODUCT_NAME }}. {{ PRODUCT_NAME }} stores your private key securely at rest.
+It is never shown in the developer console and only used to provision parts of the infrastructure that are used to terminate TLS connections._

-You need to copy the certificate, intermediate certificates and the private key into the corresponding edit boxes and, once done, click the _Save Changes_ button.
-This will change the status of your certificate to _Activation in Progress_.
+5. Click *CHANGES SAVED*.

+The certificate's status becomes *Activating*:

 ![in-progress-certificate](/images/production/in-progress-certificate.png)

-Note that the certificate activation should take a few minutes.
-If you don't see the following within the hour, please contact [support]({{ APP_URL }}/help).
-Once activated, you should see the following:
+After the certificate is activated, its status becomes *Active*:

 ![activated-certificate](/images/production/activated-certificate.png)

+_Note: Certificate activation should take just a few minutes.
+If the status does not become *Active* within an hour, please contact [support]({{ APP_URL }}/help). _